JackyLee1230/FYP/README.md

 ## Technologies

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section should list any major frameworks/libraries used to support the project.

 - [![Next][Next.js]][Next-url]
 - [![React][React.js]][React-url]